Creative Parenting: How Music Affects Your Child’s Development

 Cognitive effects

 Aside from the linguistic aspect, other studies also found that music helps boost a person’s overall academic performance.
 Instrumental musical training, like piano and guitar lessons, was mainly related to children’s intellectual functioning.
-A 2006 study found that students who took up music lessons showed improved IQ compared to their peers after one year in music training.
+A 2006 study found that students who took music lessons showed improved IQ compared to their peers after one year of music training.

 Social effects